everthinq/scrapy-splash_FARA/README.md

 `cd FARA_scraper/FARA_scraper/ && python main.py`

-7. *OR run the same command from the terminal
+7. *OR run the same command from the terminal:

 `scrapy crawl 'FARA_scraper'`

-*After that items.json file will be created (or modified) at FARA_scraper/items.json
+*After that items.json file will be created / modified at FARA_scraper/items.json